Handbook of European HPC projects

 European Pilot for Exascale

 EUPEX leverages the best of the assets developed in previous H2020 projects to design, build and validate the first HPC platform integrating the full spectrum of European HPC technologies, from architecture, processors and interconnect to system software.
-The EUPEX pilot system is:
+This exascale platform, named the EUPEX Pilot, will be co-designed with European industrial, research organisations and universities.

-• modular, thanks to the OpenSequana-compliant hardware platform and the matching HPC software ecosystem implementing the Modular Supercomputing Architecture, so as to be able to integrate and manage efficiently a variety of hardware modules, including upcoming architectures, and to handle heterogeneous workflows,
+The pilot system has been conceived as modular, thanks to the OpenSequana-compliant hardware platform and the matching HPC software ecosystem implementing the Modular Supercomputing Architecture.
+This enables EUPEX to integrate and efficiently manage a variety of hardware modules, including upcoming architectures, and to handle heterogeneous workflows.

 The EUPEX consortium brings together 17 European organizations in a balanced alliance between established European technology suppliers and vendors, recognized research organisations and universities, European-scale computing centres, and application owners.
-This mix of public and private sector stakeholders is a guarantee that the innovative research achieved by the consortium will quickly translate into European-grown industrialised solutions that will reduce Europe’s dependence on foreign supercomputing technologies.
+This mix of public and private sector stakeholders ensures that the innovative research carried out by the consortium will quickly translate into European-grown industrialised solutions that will reduce Europe’s dependence on foreign supercomputing technologies.

 In a context where the European Union is striving to regain its digital sovereignty, turning from a simple user of computer technologies into a self-reliant player capable of designing, developing, manufacturing, marketing and efficiently using all the necessary technological bricks, it is an essential asset to master extreme-scale supercomputing technologies, an asset whose success will percolate through the entire computing continuum.